rudi97277/laravel-make-feature/README.md

 # Laravel Make Feature

-A Laravel package that helps you generate feature-related files such as controllers, services, repositories, models, and routes with ease.
+A Laravel package that helps you generate feature-related files such as controllers, services, repositories, and models with ease.
 It automates the creation of commonly used files in Laravel projects, promoting clean and consistent feature development.

 ## Features

 - **Generate Controller, Service, Repository, and Model**: Quickly scaffold the main components of a feature.
-- **Auto-generate Routes**: Automatically create routes for the generated controllers.
 - **Flexible Naming**: Use any name for the feature, and the package will generate files in the appropriate directories.

 ## Installation